An Investigation of Global Policy with the Yamato Race as Nucleus: Impact

 Although external Japanese propaganda during World War II emphasized Pan-Asianist and anti-colonial themes, specifically anti-Western imperialist themes, domestic propaganda always took Japanese superiority over other Asians for granted.
 However, Japan never had an overarching racial theory for Asia until well into the 1930s—following the Japanese invasion of China, military planners decided that they should raise Japanese racial consciousness in order to forestall the potential assimilation of Japanese colonists.

-Since the document was written by the Ministry of Health and Welfare, which wasn't a powerful arm of the bureaucracy at the time and it had to essentially censor its own recommendations so as not to violate official doctrine and policy of the Japanese empire and it could not even obtain a public hearing over its ideas, it seems that the document itself would have had little impact over Japanese policymakers.
+The document was written by the Ministry of Health and Welfare, which was not a powerful arm of the bureaucracy at the time.
+It had to essentially censor its own recommendations so as not to violate official doctrine and policy, and could not even obtain a public hearing for its ideas; so, the document would likely have had little impact on Japanese policy.

 Themes

 Colonization and living space

-Some statements in the document coincide with the then-publicly espoused concept of Yamato people; however, much of the work borrowed heavily from German National Socialist racial, political and economic theories, including mention of the "Jewish question" and inclusion of racist anti-Jewish political cartoons, although Japan had a mostly negligible and overlooked Jewish minority.
+Some statements in the document coincide with the then-publicly espoused concept of Yamato people; however, much of the work borrowed heavily from Nazi racial, political and economic theories, including mention of the "Jewish question" and inclusion of racist anti-Jewish political cartoons, although Japan had a mostly negligible and overlooked Jewish minority.
 The term "Blood and Soil" was frequently used, though usually in quotes, as if to indicate its alien origin.

 The authors rationalized Japanese colonization of most of the Eastern Hemisphere including New Zealand and Australia, with projected populations by the 1950s, as "securing the living space of the Yamato race," a very clear reflection of the Nazi concept of Lebensraum.

 Racial supremacy

+It has been noted that even in the decades before World War II, the Japanese culture regarded Gaijin (non-Japanese) people to be subhumans and included Yamato master race theory ideology in government propaganda and schools as well.
+Japanese belief as being the superior Asian country was also common by the Meiji era, with discrimination even being enacted against racial minorities such as the Ryūkyū people.
 However, where the document deviated from Nazi ideology was in its use of Confucianism and the metaphor of the patriarchical family.
 This metaphor, with the non-Japanese Asians serving as children of the Japanese, rationalized the "equitable inequality" of Japanese political, economic, and cultural dominance.
 Just as a family has harmony and reciprocity, but with a clear-cut hierarchy, the Japanese, as a purportedly racially superior people, were destined to rule Asia "eternally" and become the supreme dominant leader of all humanity and ruler of the world.
 The term "proper place" was used frequently throughout the document.

 The document left open whether Japan was destined eventually to become head of the global family of nations.